 Hg Emission Standards

-(1) Mercury reduction plan.
-By July 1, 2009 or 1-year prior to commencement of commercial operation, whichever is later, the owner or operator of each coal-fired electric generating unit must develop and submit for Department approval a mercury reduction plan for each coal-fired electric generating unit.
-The plan must propose a control strategy for mercury that is most likely to result in the capture of at least 90 percent of the mercury emitted from the unit or that will limit mercury emissions to 0.60 pounds per trillion BTU of heat input.
-The owner or operator must demonstrate that the plan reflects technology that could reasonably be expected to meet the limits in this section if the technology operates as anticipated by the manufacturer.
-The plan must provide a timeframe for implementation of the selected control strategy including major milestones, installation and operation requirements, and work practice standards for the selected technology.
-The owner and operator of the coal-fired electric generating unit may proceed with the plan within 60 days of submittal unless, within the 60 day period, the Department notifies the owner or operator of the coal-fired electric generating unit that the plan must be revised.

-(2) Mercury emission standards.
-On and after July 1, 2012 or at commencement of commercial startup, whichever is later, except as allowed under section (3) of this rule, each coal-fired electric generating unit must have implemented the approved control strategy projected to achieve at least 90 percent mercury capture or that will limit mercury emissions to 0.60 pounds per trillion BTU of heat input.
+DEQ(1) Mercury emission standards.
+On and after July 1, 2012 or at commencement of commercial startup, whichever is later, except as allowed under section (2) of this rule, each coal-fired electric generating unit must achieve at least 90 percent mercury capture or limit mercury emissions to 0.60 pounds per trillion BTU of heat input.

-(3) Compliance extension.
-Up to a 2-year extension of the requirement to implement the approved control strategy may be granted by the Department if the owner or operator of a coal-fired electric generating unit demonstrates that it is not practical to install mercury control equipment by July 1, 2012 due to supply limitations, ESP fly ash contamination, or other extenuating circumstances that are beyond the control of the owner or operator.
+(2) Compliance extension.
+Up to a 2-year extension may be granted by DEQ if the owner or operator of a coal-fired electric generating unit demonstrates that it is not practical to install mercury control equipment by July 1, 2012 due to supply limitations, ESP fly ash contamination, or other extenuating circumstances that are beyond the control of the owner or operator.

-(4) Compliance demonstration.
-Commencing in July 2013 or 12 months after commercial startup or 12 months after expiration of the extension granted under section (3) of this rule, whichever is later, each coal-fired electric generating unit must thereafter demonstrate compliance with one of the standards in subsections (4)(a) or (4)(b) of this rule for each compliance period, except as allowed under sections (5) and (6) of this rule.
+(3) Compliance demonstration.
+Commencing in July 2013 or 12 months after commercial startup or 12 months after expiration of the extension granted under section (2) of this rule, whichever is later, each coal-fired electric generating unit must thereafter demonstrate compliance with one of the standards in subsections (3)(a) or (3)(b) of this rule for each compliance period, except as allowed under sections (4) and (5) of this rule.
 A compliance period consists of twelve months.
-Each month commencing with June 2013 or the twelfth month after commencement of commercial operation or twelfth month after expiration of the extension granted under section (3) of this rule, whichever is later, is the end of a compliance period consisting of that month and the previous 11 months.
+Each month commencing with June 2013 or the twelfth month after commencement of commercial operation or twelfth month after expiration of the extension granted under section (2) of this rule, whichever is later, is the end of a compliance period consisting of that month and the previous 11 months.

-(a) A mercury emission standard of 0.60 pounds per trillion BTU of heat input calculated by dividing the Hg mass emissions determined using a mercury CEMS or sorbent trap monitoring system by heat input as determined according to 40 CFR part 75, appendix F (procedure 5); or
+(a) A mercury emission standard of 0.60 pounds per trillion BTU of heat input calculated by dividing the Hg mass emissions determined using a mercury CEMS or sorbent trap monitoring system by heat input; or

 (b) A minimum 90 percent capture of inlet mercury determined as follows: